modelica/www.modelica.org/content/events/american2024/_index.md

 The preliminary [Agenda](agenda) and the [printed conference program](271463_Modelica_Storrs_Program_SinglePages.pdf) are now online!

 ## Survey
-If you have been a participant, please fill out the survey, through this link: [AMC 2024 Survey] (https://bit.ly/amc2024_survey) or going there wiht this QR-code:
+If you have been a participant, please fill out the survey, through this link: [AMC 2024 Survey] (https://bit.ly/amc2024_survey) or going there with this QR-code:

 ![](amcsurevy.png)